DarkmatterVale/regex4dummies/DESCRIPTION.rst

 Patch Notes
 -------------

+( Latest ) 1.1.0!
+The first MAJOR update to regex4dummies has been released!
+A number of things have been updated in this release, including:

+- A BRAND-NEW parser!
+You can now use an implementation of nltk ( which works in conjunction with a custom-made recursive parser )
+- MAJOR code refactoring.
+Even though end-users will not see this update, it is an important and much-needed cleanup of code
+- reliability score update.
+It now is returned and properly calculated.
+It should be bug free now
+- A couple of bug fixes

+To use the new parser, a new option has been created and is the first parameter in the compare_strings() method.
+It can be seen in action above and in the documentation

-( Latest ) In 1.0.4, a set of functions have been updated.
+In 1.0.4, a set of functions have been updated.
 Below is more information on the specific changes:

 - get_sentence_information() function updated.
 Instead of returning a dictionary/list, it now returns an object with the properties shown in the above example code ( last part of the program ).
 If you were previously using this function, please make sure you update to use the latest version
 - GUI has been updated to reflect the function change
 - Docs update.
 The documentation contained within the repository has been updated and is more developed

 In this release ( 1.0.3 ), a number of updates have been added:

 - Another GUI update.
 It is now more advanced and supports additional features.
 - Parser update.
 Reliability score is now available when you grab sentence information ( which is a new command! )

 In release 1.0.2, the following has been added/updated:

 - GUI update.
 Bug fix which caused a malfunction in reading in sentences.

 In release 1.0.1, the following has been added/updated: